Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 Total Throughput -->   14318.64 Msps
 ```

 This architecture achieves slightly over 14 Gsps performance.
 It is less than the maximum expected (16 Gsps) because of the number of cycles spent for initialization when the kernels are called.
 This performance increases when the frame length is increased.
-For a 32K sample frame length the performance obtained is:
+For a 32K sample frame length, the performance obtained is:

 ```
 Total Throughput -->   15960.30 Msps
 ```

-Which is almost the expected maximum.
+which is almost the expected maximum.

 ## License